top of page

 Marketplace facilitators or merchant processors often aggregate payments from multiple days into a single deposit to the company's bank account.
 (This accounting practice should be avoided.
 Sales terminals should be batched daily and deposited by the processor to your account accordingly.
 If not, you should file a complaint: PCI Security Standards Council – Protect Payment Data with Industry-driven Security Standards, Training, and Programs

-Mapping revenue to undeposited funds helps ensure that the accounting records match the actual bank deposits, while also ensuring Sales Tax and Nexus tracking by EOM.
+Mapping revenue to undeposited funds helps ensure that the accounting of sales records match the actual bank deposits, while also ensuring Sales Tax and Nexus tracking by EOM.

 Transaction Clarity: